github/codeql-action/README.md

 ### Analysing Go together with other languages on `macos-latest`

-This is currently not possible for Java, C/C++, or C#.
+When running on macos it is currently not possible to analyze Go in conjunction with any of Java, C/C++, or C#.
+Each language can still be analyzed separately.

 ## License